jberkel/android-plugin/README.md

 To install and start the main activity in the [Android Emulator][] (must already be running):

-    > start-emulator
+    > android:start-emulator

 To build a signed package for release into the Marketplace:

-    > prepare-market
+    > android:prepare-market

 ##Launching the emulator from sbt

-A developer can now fire up the Android Emulator from the sbt terminal:
+A developer can now fire up the Android Emulator from the sbt terminal (hint: you can get a list of all avds with tab completion)

     > android:emulator-start <my_avd>